 Best Shore Excursions From Casablanca Port

-You have a wide range of shore excursions in Casablanca to suit every interest, from historic city tours to scenic regional day trips.
-In fact, whether you want to focus on architecture, culture, or coastal experiences, there’s no shortage of options.
-Below are some of the top excursions, organized by category.
+You’ll find a wide range of shore excursions here, from historic city tours to scenic regional day trips.
+Whether your interests lean toward architecture, local culture, or coastal scenery, there are also plenty of options to choose from.
+Below are some of the top excursions organized by category.

 Land & City Highlights

-These tours are ideal for first-time visitors who want to see Casablanca’s major landmarks in one well-planned outing.
+These tours are ideal for first-time visitors who want to see the major landmarks in one well-planned outing.

 This popular GetYourGuide excursion includes the Habous Quarter, Mohammed V Square, and the Corniche.
-As a result, it’s a great introduction to the city’s top highlights.
+It’s also a great introduction to the city’s top highlights.

 Economy Culture Tour

-A budget-friendly way to experience Casablanca’s old-meets-new character, including the Old Medina and colonial-era streets.
+A budget-friendly way to experience the city’s old-meets-new character, including both the Old Medina and colonial-era streets.

 Port Pickup Private Tour